And in fact, the hunt alone can hurt your pipeline.

 ProsperWorks could not be easier to use, and our salespeople actually don’t hate it–which, for a CRM, is the ultimate compliment.
 In fact, ProsperWorks has worked so well, we stopped our search for other CRM's.

 Go find a decent CRM and buy it TODAY.
 Next week, do some training.
 Know that sales people won't be perfect.
 Monitor and correct on what you can–then, get back to prospecting, lead generation, and customer engagement.
-Or, outsource it to someone who will handle it for you.
+Or, outsource it to a lead generation company that will handle it for you.